epinio/docs/docs/howtos/use-develop/install_wordpress_application.md

 ---
-sidebar_label: "How To Install Wordpress With Epinio"
+sidebar_label: "How to install Wordpress with Epinio"
 sidebar_position: 25
 title: ""
 ---